openpubkey/openpubkey/docs/pktoken.md

 #### GQ Signatures Are Required For Aud-Commitment PK Tokens

-The main usecase of machine identity aud-commitment PK Tokens is to create publicly published signatures which GQ signatures or ZK proofs should always be used, we require the use of GQ signatures.
-This eliminates the risks of accidental misconfiguraitons where a GQ signatures should be but are not used.
+The main use case of machine identity aud-commitment PK Tokens is to create publicly published signatures which GQ signatures or ZK proofs should always be used, we require the use of GQ signatures.
+This eliminates the risks of accidental misconfigurations where a GQ signatures should be but are not used.

 ### GQ-Bound PK Tokens (Gitlab-CI Example)

-GQ-bound PK Tokens are designed for the case where neither a nonce-commitment or an aud-commitment are avaliable.
+GQ-bound PK Tokens are designed for the case where neither a nonce-commitment or an aud-commitment are available.
 Instead the GQ signature itself functions as the binding between the identity's public key and the ID Token.
 So far we have only encountered one OP (OpenID Provider) which can't support a nonce-commitment or an aud-commitment: gitlab-CI.

-GQ-bound PK Tokens should only be used if an OP can not support nonce or audience-scommitment PK Tokens.
+GQ-bound PK Tokens should only be used if an OP can not support nonce or audience-commitment PK Tokens.

 ```JSON
 {"payload":{